wpmetabox/docs/_docs/mb-favorite-posts.md

 Name|Description
 ---|---
-`id`|Custom ID name.
+`id`|The ID of the post.
 Optional.
 If missed, the shortcode will get the current object ID.